-If you would like to share your own gardening skills, experience, and enthusiasm, we invite you to join us!
-UCCE Master Gardeners are trained representatives of the University of California Cooperative Extension.
-We assist our local farm advisers by providing home gardening advice and information to our home gardening community.
-Master gardener applicants should have some agricultural or horticultural experience, be available for initial training, and be able to communicate effectively with individuals and groups.
+UCCE Master Gardeners are trained representatives of the University of California Cooperative Extension, providing horticultural advice and information to our home gardening community.
+Volunteer training for the 2017 volunteer candidates is currently in progress.
+Please call Sutter-Yuba Cooperative Extension at 530-822-7515 if you would like join us in 2019.
+Master gardener applicants should have some agricultural or horticultural experience, a keen interest in gardening, be available for initial training, and be able to communicate effectively with individuals and groups.

-- You can also share your horticultural knowledge by writing articles for our newsletter or by designing publications and presentations.
+- share your horticultural knowledge by writing for our newsletter or designing publications and presentations.

 The cost for the program is $175, which includes three UC reference books.
 As part of our training program, applicants attend a 64-hour series of classes, with subjects including basic horticulture, propagation, soil and irrigation management, plant diseases, plant and insect identification, pest control, and planning nature-friendly gardens.
 After passing a written examination, first-year master gardeners are expected to volunteer a minimum of 50 volunteer hours to activities mutually agreed upon with our Master Gardener Program adviser.
 Each year thereafter, master gardeners volunteer at least 25 hours.